12 Types of Tenses with Examples

 Note: If a subject starts with a third person singular number, ‘s’ or ‘es’ added after the main verb.
 Interrogative sentences take ‘do’ and ‘does’ before the subject and Negative sentences takes ‘do not’ and ‘does not’ after the subject.

-Let us see the different forms of Present Indefinite Tense:
+Let us see the different forms of the Present Indefinite Tense:

 AffirmativeInterrogativeNegative